bradicalone/loader/README.md

 }

 /**
-* @param {Object} data Object of key value pairs about how you want to use the loader.
+* @param {Object} data Information about the loader.
-* @param {String} data.containerId The element id of the loader cirlces is going to be in
+* @param {HTMLElement} data.containerElement The element id of the loader cirlces is going to be in
 * @param {number} data.count how many rotated circles.
-* @param {String} data.hasElText class name if there is a element with text
+* @param {Boolean} data.hasElText If there is a child element in the containerElement with text
-* @param {String} data.textElId class name of element if <hasElText> is true */ const loaderTwo = new Loading({
+* @param {HTMLElement} data.textElement class name of element if <hasElText> is true
-    containerId: 'btn-loader-two',
+* @param {Number|String} data.circleSize size of circle in pixels
+* @param {String} data.color color of circles
+*/
+const loaderTwo = new Loading({
+    containerElement: document.getElementById('btn-loader-two'),
-    count: 5,
+    count: 6,
     hasElText: true,
-    textElId: 'loading-element-two'
+    textElement: document.getElementById('loading-element-two'),
+    circleSize: '2px'
 })

 document.getElementById('btn-loader-two').onclick = function () {